 Few things could be more fascinating or demanding in the history of European space travel than the Rosetta comet mission.
 Launched on 2 March 2004, the spacecraft set off on its 10-year journey to the comet 67P/Churyumov-Gerasimenko .
 Along the way, Rosetta has been performing a series of complex flight manoeuvres (passing Earth three times and Mars once), soaking up the 'momentum' it needed for its long journey.
 It also inspected asteroids Steins (September 2008) and Lutetia (July 2010) at close quarters, acquiring images while making extensive physical measurements.

 The craft was switched to standby mode in July 2011 to complete the arduous journey to the comet.
 The reason for this was that the spacecraft's trajectory took it beyond Jupiter's orbit, a faraway spot almost 800 million kilometres from the Sun, where the solar arrays would have been unable to generate sufficient electricity for important functions.
-The craft will be 'woken up' again on 20 January 2014 once it is sufficiently close to its destination.
-At this time, Rosetta will be 9 million kilometres from 67P/Churyumov-Gerasimenko, drawing ever nearer to it at a speed of 800 metres per second.
+The craft 'woke up' again on 20 January 2014.
+At this time, Rosetta was 9 million kilometres from 67P/Churyumov-Gerasimenko, drawing ever nearer to it at a speed of 800 metres per second.

 Piggybacking with a comet

-Initially, Rosetta will enter orbit around the comet in May 2014, where it will conduct measurements and map the comet core in the greatest possible detail whilst searching for a suitable landing site.
-The lander, Philae, will separate from its parent craft on 12 November 2014.
+Rosetta entered orbit around the comet in May 2014, where it conducted measurements and mapped the comet core in the greatest possible detail whilst searching for a suitable landing site.
+The lander, Philae, separated from its parent craft on 12 November 2014.
 But, instead of immediately firing his harpoons to anchor itself on the surface, the lander rebounded after the first touchdown and did not touch down again for another two hours - at around 18:25 CET.
 Then came another hop, until the lander came to rest at 18:32 CET.
 The Philae lander performed about 56 hours of continuous scientific measurements on the surface of Comet 67P, he entered sleep mode at 01:36 CET on 15 November 2014.
-The two spacecraft will then accompany the comet on its month-long journey to the point at which it is closest to the Sun.
+The two spacecraft will now accompany the comet on its month-long journey to the point at which it is closest to the Sun.